Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

     frame=   10 fps=1.0 q=-0.0 Lsize=   30375kB time=00:00:00.40 bitrate=622080.0kbits/s speed=0.0388x

     ```
-  FFMpeg processed 10 Frames, note the speed is 1 fps

 #### Step 2: Running with the filter on the F1 FPGA